Want to make sure someone can help you deal with your finances and legal affairs if you get sick? You might want a Power of Attorney.

 An Attorney is your agent – they are there to help you, and to carry out your wishes.

-If your Attorney is allowed to help you while you are capable, then they must follow your instructions.
+Your attorney must follow your instructions while you are capable.
 If your Attorney is helping you after you become incapable, then they are to act in your best interests, fostering your independence, and otherwise managing your money for you as best they can.

 There are strict reporting requirements for Attorneys, and you should not appoint anyone who might have difficulty carrying out these reporting requirements.